AdityaChowdhury2/learning-academy-aditya/README.md

 ### setTotalCreditHours()

-the event handler also calculate the total credit hours for selected course.
+the event handler also calculate the total credit hours for selected course by adding the course credit hours with the **totalCreditHours** state.
 And set it to the **totalCreditHours**.